 We know from experience that these curtains work wonders in blocking heat transfer between the two regions of our camper van.

-And a bonus is that these curtains do a great job in blocking light from exiting the rear part of the van at night, increasing privacy and ‘stealthiness’.
+And a bonus is that these curtains do a great job of blocking light from exiting the rear part of the van at night, increasing privacy and ‘stealthiness.’

 Blackout Curtains Insulation Stats